Beavers in Fish Creek Provincial Park

 Thanks to financial support from Alberta Environment and Parks’ Watershed Resiliency and Restoration Program, the Friends of Fish Creek are spearheading the Fish Creek Beaver Coexistence Project, aimed at balancing beaver and human needs in the Marshall Springs area of the park, and challenging negative perceptions about beavers.

-Collaborating with many partners, such as Alberta Parks, Humane Solutions, You Betula Environmental, Cows & Fish (also knows as the Alberta Riparian Habitat Management Society), Miistakis Institute, the City of Calgary and our dedicated Volunteers, we will be installing ‘coexistence devices’ such as pond levelers and culvert exclusion fencing in this area, where current beaver activity is creating problems for visitors and also for land managers responsible for pathways and stormwater ponds.
-We acknowledge that the park visitor experience is being affected, and believe that coexistence is not only critical, but possible in Fish Creek Provincial Park.
+Collaborating with many partners, such as Alberta Parks, Humane Solutions, You Betula Environmental, Cows & Fish (also knows as the Alberta Riparian Habitat Management Society), Miistakis Institute, the City of Calgary and our dedicated Volunteers, we have installed four simple ‘coexistence devices’, also known as pond levelers and culvert exclusion fencing in this area, where current beaver activity is creating problems for visitors and also for land managers responsible for pathways and stormwater ponds.
+We acknowledge that the park visitor experience is being affected, and believe that coexistence is not only possible, but critical, in Fish Creek Provincial Park.

-The Fish Creek Beaver Coexistence Project not only has the potential to foster the peaceful co-existence of beavers and humans, and for nature to benefit, but also has the potential to act as an effective demonstration site for the large numbers of visitors who visit the park each year, estimated at 4,000,000 annually!
+The Fish Creek Beaver Coexistence Project not only has the potential to foster the peaceful co-existence of beavers and humans, and for nature to benefit, but also has the potential to act as an effective demonstration site for the millions of visitors who visit the park each year!

 Tips for observing beaver in the park: